-Sweet Temptations in Bern: Chocoholics won’t be able to withstand these 13 tantalizing chocolate tipsBern, the birthplace of melt-in-your-mouth chocolate, is a paradise for connoisseurs.
-From the best chocolatiers in Switzerland to chocolate workshops and chocolate fondue for breakfast, here are our 13 tips for fans of everything chocolate.Sweet Temptations in Bern: Chocoholics won’t be able to withstand these 13 tantalizing chocolate tipsMore
+Sweet Temptations in Bern: 12 tantalizing chocolate tipsBern, the birthplace of melt-in-your-mouth chocolate, is a paradise for connoisseurs.
+From the best chocolatiers in Switzerland to chocolate workshops and chocolate fondue for breakfast, here are our 12 tips for fans of everything chocolate.Sweet Temptations in Bern: 12 tantalizing chocolate tipsMore

-Top 5: Our Favourite Spots for Fantastic Views in BernWhere can I find a beautiful view in Bern to take souvenir photos or enjoy the sunset?
-We know the five best spots for breathtaking panoramic views of the city’s rooftops and the peaks of the Bernese Oberland.Top 5: Our Favourite Spots for Fantastic Views in BernMore
+Top 5: Best views in the city of BernWhere can I find a beautiful view in Bern to take souvenir photos or enjoy the sunset?
+We know the five best spots for breathtaking panoramic views of the city’s rooftops and the peaks of the Bernese Oberland.Top 5: Best views in the city of BernMore

 AttractionsThe Zytglogge (Clock Tower), the Parliament Building and the BearPark – there are many things to be discovered in and around Bern!
 These attractions are definitely a must when visiting the Swiss capital.AttractionsMore

 Art and CultureHome to some of Switzerland’s greatest museums and galleries, Bern is considered a true citadel of culture.
 The combination of internationally renowned art and unique architecture makes for a memorable visit!
 Bern is an absolute must for culture aficionados.Art and CultureMore